 A milder blend of Indian spices like Madras curry powder is great on chicken.
 Madras curry powder is relatively mild because it was formulated for British taste buds that were unaccustomed to the pungent heat of true South Indian spice blends.
 It contains several spices that allow you to give a bright color and pungent complexity to your food.

 You can find jerk seasoning past and jerk seasoning powder in many grocery stores and stores that provide West Indian food items.
 Both of them work well with chicken.
 Jerk seasoning paste is typically jarred and will include ingredients like scallions, allspice, and thyme.
-Combine jerk paste with liquid ingredients like vinegar, oil, or soy sauce to make a marinade for chicken that you plan to grill.
+Combine jerk paste with liquid ingredients like vinegar, oil, or soy sauce to make a marinade for the chicken that you plan to grill.

 Jerk seasoning powder is more like a typical dry rub with extra allspice.
 Sprinkle it on your chicken before you grill it just like you would any other dry rub.
 Don’t be afraid to experiment with jerk seasoning, it’s applications are not limited to open-flame cooking.
 Feel free to use it in a chicken stew or a stir-fried chicken dish.

 Using pesto as a marinade for chicken is a classic use for the basil-centric herb paste.
-Use it to coat chicken pieces before grilling or baking them to get the rich flavor of basil, garlic and parmesan cheese along with the crunch of pine nuts.
+Use it to coat chicken pieces before grilling or baking them to get the rich flavor of basil, garlic, and parmesan cheese, along with the crunch of pine nuts.
 Pesto will give your chicken a bright herbal flavor and an attractive green color.

-By offering a delightful combination of sweetness and tartness, balsamic vinegar is great as a marinade or it can work as a rich and flavorful glaze if you reduce it.
+By offering a delightful combination of sweetness and tartness, balsamic vinegar is great as a marinade, or it can work as a rich and flavorful glaze if you reduce it.
 Balsamic vinegar is made with grape must and has been aged in wooden barrels.
 It has a concentrated fruity flavor with notes of pomegranate and fig.

 Vindaloo curry powder

 On the opposite side of the Scoville scale from Madras curry powder lies spicy Vindaloo curry powder, which is sometimes called vindaloo masala.
-It is the blend of spices used in the Vindaloo, a pork dish from the Goa region of India that was handed down from Portuguese colonists.
+It is the blend of spices used in the Vindaloo, a pork dish from the Goa region of India that was handed down by Portuguese colonists.

-Vindaloo curry powder works well on any meat and is fantastic on chicken providing you can handle its concentrated heat.
+Vindaloo curry powder works well on any meat and is fantastic on chicken provided you can handle its concentrated heat.
 While authentic Indian vindaloo differs from the versions you might get in British curry houses, both have the liberal use of chili peppers in common.